-also be counted as run time undergraduates.
-First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2013 cohort) Tresimien (men 11esn) Ondergrad b) Number of students in line a who applied for need-based financial aid c) Number of students in line b who were determined to have financial need d) Number of students in line c who were awarded any financial aid e) Number of students in line d who were awarded any need-based scholarship or grant aid f) Number of students in line \mathbf{d} who were awarded any need-based self-help aid g) Number of students in line d who were awarded any non-need-based scholarship or grant aid h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) i) On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) j) The average financial aid package of those in line d.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) k) Average need-based scholarship or grant award of those in line e 1) Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f m) Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan
+Number of Enrolled Students Awarded Aids Full-time First-time First-year Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad A Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2024 cohort) В Number of students in line a who applied for need-based financial aid С Number of students in line b who were determined to have financial need D Number of students in line ${\bf c}$ who were awarded any financial aid Е Number of students in line ${\bf d}$ who were awarded any need-based scholarship or grant aid F Number of students in line ${\bf d}$ who were awarded any need-based self-help aid G Number of students in line d who were awarded any non-need-based scholarship or grant aid Н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) I On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) J The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) K Average need-based scholarship or grant award of those in line e L Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f

+Full-time First-time First-year Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad М Average need-based loan (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f who were awarded a need-based loan

 H2A.
 Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.

-Numbers should reflect the cohort awarded the dollars reported in H1.
-Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.
+- ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year should also be counted as full-time undergraduates.

-First-time Full-time Full-time Undergrad Less Than Full-time Freshmen (Incl.
-Fresh) Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p
+Number of Enrolled Students Awarded Non-need-based Scholarships and Grants Full-time First-time First-year Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) o Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n Р Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p

-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5 and H5a.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.